ugururesin/portfolio/README.md

 # A Portfolio by Ugur Uresin
-Data Science Professional, Product Owner
+Data Analytics & AI Professional, Technical Product Owner
 PhD in the field of Digital Twin

 Welcome to my portfolio repository!